Buying property during COVID-19 alert level 3

 If you do want to sell with an agent, read more about the process here.

-At alert level 3, the agent will explain the agency agreement by phone or video call.
+All discussions regarding the agency agreement should be done remotely.
 Make sure you take the time to have the agreement checked by your lawyer or conveyancer.

-When you’re ready to sign the agency agreement, you can’t meet to do this in person.
-You may sign it electronically, or in some cases, you could receive it by contactless delivery from either the agent or a courier.
+When you’re ready to sign the agency agreement, you should sign it electronically.
+In some cases, you could receive it by contactless delivery from either the agent or a courier.
 You will need to sign it and courier it back.
+Make sure you have received from your agent and had time to read the Agency Agreement Guide before signing the agency agreement.

 Read more about agency agreements here.

 All offers, including auctions and any multi-offer process, will be presented to you by email, phone or video call.
-This may slow things down, so it is important to coordinate time between your lawyer and the agent for you to discuss the offers and any terms they have included in the sale and purchase agreement.
+This may slow things down, so it is important to coordinate time between your lawyer or conveyancer and the agent for you to discuss the offers and any terms they have included in the sale and purchase agreement.
+Make sure you have received from your agent and had time to read the Sale and Purchase Agreement Guide before receiving any offers.

 If you are ready to accept an offer and countersign a sale and purchase agreement, you can’t meet to do this in person.
 You may sign it electronically, or in some cases, you could receive it by contactless delivery from either the agent or a courier.
 You will need to sign it and courier it back.